m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 Perhaps the closest to what Rust offers - it's no coincidence the first Rust compiler was written in it.
 There's a lot to like about OCaml - decent[3] typing but a simpler implementation and better performance-analysis story than Haskell, and none of the compromises that come with running on someone else's VM and ecosystem.
 One downside is the lack of a good concurrency story - something I see as more a matter of perception than reality (if you're doing linear algebra you're doing so via bindings that can release the "GIL"; if you're not number crunching then async I/O is probably more important than true parallelism).
 Still, not ideal.

 Complaints about the syntax are legitimate, even if shallow - likewise the fact that much of the early documentation was in French.
-Of late this has been addressed, and the language has put together a much better packaging/library story - having used it in the mid '00s, the language's recent popularity feels like that rarest of things, a comeback.
+Of late this has been addressed, and the language has put together a much better packaging/library story - having used it in the mid '00s, the language's recent popularity feels like that rarest of things in the programming world, a comeback.

 ## So where are we?